amadogabriel/asti_dd_package/README.md

-# A Parallelized Implementation of Decision Diagrams Written in C++
+# A Parallelized Implementation of a Quantum Multi-Valued Decision Diagram(QMDD) Package Written in C++

 With code from the QMDD implementation provided by Michael Miller (University of Victoria, Canada) and Philipp Niemann (University of Bremen, Germany), and Technical University of Munich's Munich Quantum Toolkit (dd_package).